About fee-for-service post-payment reviews

 After the initial tabling of the bill, the OMA expressed serious concerns with many proposed provisions in Schedule 15, and the Minister of Health pledged to work with the OMA to find a fair and equitable solution.
 The OMA and ministry entered into discussions and subsequently agreed to a series of amendments to Schedule 15 that removed many of the provisions that were most problematic for physicians, clarified the government’s intention, and revised the audit process to ensure that it contains necessary procedural safeguards, while maintaining the overall objective of accountability and transparency, with a focus on education.
 In December 2019, the government introduced amendments to Schedule 15 of the bill, which subsequently passed.

 When the OMA and ministry discussed revisions to Bill 138, the ministry committed to working with the OMA in the development of policies and procedures with respect to post-payment accountability, including implementation.
 The objective was to implement the process, balancing the government’s responsibilities with respect to payment accountability and fairness to physicians within the framework of the amended HIA.
-The OMA and the Ministry of Health jointly developed the following documents, which reflect a clear, balanced and objective tone, while reinforcing the principles of transparency and fairness, and promoting physician confidence in the new system:
+The OMA and the Ministry of Health jointly developed the following documents, which reflect a clear, balanced and objective tone, while reinforcing the principles of transparency and fairness, and promoting physician confidence in the new system.

 Summary of the physician fee-for-service post-payment audit process